ddmitov/perl-executing-browser/README.md

 ## Runtime Requirements
 * Qt 5 libraries.
   Their full list for a QtWebKit Linux build of PEB can be found inside the [start-peb-webkit.sh](start-peb-webkit.sh) script.
+  Their full list for a QtWebEngine Linux build of PEB can be found inside the [start-peb-webengine.sh](start-peb-webengine.sh) script.

 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.